qdrant/java-client/CONTRIBUTING.md

 - Pull down all the dependencies for the build process and the project.
 - Run the default build task.
 - Run the integration tests.
-Make sure to have Docker running.
+Ensure Docker running.

+If a Qdrant image with static tags like `dev` or `latest` already exists on your system, the tests will use it.
+You can remove these images before running the tests to fetch the most up-to-date versions.

 3. Implement new Qdrant methods in [`QdrantClient.java`](https://github.com/qdrant/java-client/blob/master/src/main/java/io/qdrant/client/QdrantClient.java) with associated tests in [src/test](https://github.com/qdrant/java-client/tree/master/src/test/java/io/qdrant/client).